The best apps to learn French in 2025

 Then there's a language and culture section featuring information about not only French culture but additional grammar information.

-Although their structures are a bit different, this approach is similar to some other apps, such as our very own French Together.
+Although their structures are a bit different, this approach is similar to some other apps, such as Copycat Cafe.

 You can find more information in our in-depth review of Rocket French.
 Or read on for my major takeaways from the app.

-Bottom line: Rocket French is comprehensive with culture lessons, but if you prefer shorter, focused conversation practice, French Together's 15-minute lessons may fit better.
+Bottom line: Rocket French is comprehensive with culture lessons, but if you prefer shorter, focused conversation practice, Copycat Cafe's 15-minute lessons may fit better.

 Rocket French uses a one-time purchase model rather than subscriptions.
 You buy the course and own it forever: